michael-yuji/xlibc/README.md

 # Contribution

-If you found some headers xlibc, Darwin/Glibc missed, please submmit a PR to [_xlibc](https://github.com/projectSX0/_xlibc.git).
+If you found some headers missing in xlibc, Darwin/Glibc, please submmit a PR to [_xlibc](https://github.com/projectSX0/_xlibc.git).